 Welcome to the wonderful world of stovetop mac and cheese!
-This is where we take our old school mac and cheese and turn it into one of the most wonderful gooey cheesy pasta recipes ever!
+This is where we take our old school mac and cheese and turn it into one of the most wonderful creamy, cheesy pasta recipes ever!
 No hot oven, no baking – we’re gonna’ do this right on the stove.

 Let’s take a stroll down memory lane and left turn into a simple yet decadent fantasy land full of melty cheesy pasta.
 This stovetop mac and cheese recipe is a combination of savory cheesy yum and simple wholesome goodness.
 Can you think of anything better or more comforting?
 Me neither.